-(b) Findings.
-Pursuant to Civil Code Section 1946.2(g)(1)(B), the City Council hereby makes the following binding findings within this chapter that this chapter is more protective than the provisions of Civil Code Section 1946.2 because:

-- (1) The just cause for termination of a residential tenancy under this chapter is consistent with Civil Code Section 1946.2, and incorporates that section by reference into this chapter; and - (2) This chapter provides additional tenant protections that are not prohibited by any other provision of law, since it provides for higher relocation assistance amounts than those available to tenants covered by Civil Code Section 1946.2, and requires certain minimum lease terms.
+- (a) Findings.
+Pursuant to Civil Code Section 1946.2(g)(1)(B), the City Council hereby makes the following binding findings within this chapter that this chapter is more protective than the provisions of Civil Code Section 1946.2 because: - (1) The just causes for termination of a residential tenancy under this chapter are consistent with Civil Code Section 1946.2, and such provisions relating to just cause are incorporated by reference into this chapter; and - (2) This chapter provides additional tenant protections that are not prohibited by any other provision of law.
+Specifically, this chapter applies eviction protections to residential real properties that have received certificates of occupancy within the previous fifteen (15) years, provides for higher relocation assistance amounts than those available to tenants covered by Civil Code Section 1946.2, and requires certain minimum lease terms. - (b) Intent.

-(c) Intent.
 As provided in Civil Code Section 1946.2(g)(2), a residential real property shall not be subject to both a local ordinance requiring just cause for termination of a residential tenancy and Civil Code Section 1946.2.
-This chapter incorporates Civil Code Section 1946.2 by reference with the intent that the protections of Civil Code Section 1946.2 be extended to apply to residential tenants covered by Civil Code Section 1946.2, as well as to housing units that have been issued a certificate of occupancy within fifteen (15) years, to increase the amount of relocation benefits available to tenants; and that those provisions of this chapter which differ from Civil Code Section 1946.2 supplement and are more protective of residential tenants than Civil Code Section 1946.2.
+This chapter incorporates Civil Code Section 1946.2 by reference with the intent that the protections of Civil Code Section 1946.2 be extended to apply to residential tenants covered by Civil Code Section 1946.2, as well as to residential real properties that have been issued certificates of occupancy within the previous fifteen (15) years; to increase the amount of relocation benefits available to tenants; and that those provisions of this chapter which differ from Civil Code Section 1946.2 supplement and are more protective of residential tenants than Civil Code Section 1946.2.